-The reverse transcription (RT) step of RT PCR for converting RNA to cDNA is critical for accuracy in quantification and for finding low copy messages.
-So you want to make sure that this step is performed with the highest efficiency but without having to optimize every single step.
+The reverse transcription (RT) step of RT-PCR for converting RNA to cDNA is critical for accuracy in quantification and for finding low copy messages.
+Thus, you want to make sure that this step is performed with the highest efficiency but without having to optimize every single step.

 1. Choice of RT Primer